abiosoft/caddyserver.com/content/docs/faq.md

 ### Can Caddy be used to serve PHP sites?

 Yep, Caddy has a [fastcgi](/docs/fastcgi) directive that makes it really easy to serve PHP sites.

+### Where can I find more FAQ?

+We're transitioning FAQ to [this topic in the forum](https://forum.caddyserver.com/t/caddy-frequently-asked-questions-faq/13).